syncfusion-content/javascript-docs/js/OlapChart/Legend.md

 ##Legend Item

 **Legend item** is represented by an icon or image and a text.
-This gets rendered automatically corresponding to each Series in the **OlapChart**.
+This gets rendered automatically corresponding to each series in the **OlapChart**.
 You can customize the [Legend item](/js/api/ejChart#legenditemstylespan-classtype-signature-type-objectobjectspan).

 {% highlight js %}